Role of the PCC

 • bring together community safety and criminal justice partners, to make sure local priorities are joined up.

-In three police force areas currently- Greater London, Greater Manchester, and West Yorkshire - police governance falls under the remit of the Elected Mayor.
-The Elected Mayor may appoint a Deputy Mayor for Crime and Policing to exercise functions on their behalf.
+In five police force areas currently- Greater London, Greater Manchester, North Yorkshire, South Yorkshire and West Yorkshire - police governance falls under the remit of the Elected Mayor.
+The Elected Mayor may appoint a Deputy Mayor for Policing and Crime to exercise functions on their behalf.
 More detailed information on PCC powers and responsibilities is also available on the Home Office website.

 PCCs are expected to adhere to the Seven Principles of Public Life, as determined and published by the Nolan Committee - the 'Nolan Principles'.
 Each PCC publishes their own Code of Conduct but the APCC has drawn up an ethical framework, which was led and developed by Police and Crime Commissioners themselves and which includes a template Code for PCCs to adopt if they wish.